 For a small country, Jordan packs an impressive punch in terms of history, culture and scenery, and the proximity of its key sights makes a holiday to Jordan ideal for the time-pressed traveller.
 On this eight-day trip, see some of the highlights including Jerash, Petra, Wadi Rum and the Dead Sea.

-Travel to the airport this afternoon for your flight to Amman.
-At just over five hours it's a nice short trip and when you land - in the late evening - you'll be met by a driver who will take you straight to your hotel for your first night.
+Travel to the airport for your flight to Amman.
+At just over five hours it's a nice short trip and when you land, you'll be met by a driver who will take you straight to your hotel for your first night.

 After breakfast today you will be met at your hotel by your driver, and head north to the Greco-Roman city of Jerash (around an hour's drive from Amman).
 A local guide will show you around the site, pointing out various highlights including the imposing south gate and the 'Street of Columns' - the Roman road running 650 yards north from the Oval Plaza.